 Much of Bowie's output in the '80s was chastised for its slick pop, but Palmer emphasized Tin Machine's scrappy guitars and thunderous drums, laying the foundation for Bowie's artistic comeback in the '90s.

-Palmer started to focus more on mixing and remixing in the '90s, offering his skills to diverse alternative groups like [Invalid Artist], Pearl Jam, James, Catherine Wheel, Ned's Atomic Dustbin, Cure, and Concrete Blonde.
+Palmer started to focus more on mixing and remixing in the '90s, offering his skills to diverse alternative groups like Mother Love Bone, Pearl Jam, James, Catherine Wheel, Ned's Atomic Dustbin, Cure, and Concrete Blonde.

 In 2000, Palmer mixed several tracks on U2's All That You Can't Leave Behind album.
 He has also produced Ozzy Osbourne, mixed Robert Plant, the Goo Goo Dolls, Tarja Turunen, and even mixed a track for Faith Hill.